aaronriekenberg/go-httpd/README.md

   * Automatic thread creation by go, each request is run in its own goroutine.
 * Optional request logging
   * Uses `CombinedLoggingHandler` from `github.com/gorilla/handlers`
-  * Uses `gopkg.in/natefinch/lumberjack.v2` to write rotate reuqest log files when they reach a configured size.
+  * Uses `gopkg.in/natefinch/lumberjack.v2` to rotate request log files when they reach a configured size.
   * File I/O for request logging is asynchronous using a go channel.
 * Each HTTP server has a configured list of locations that are applied exactly in configured order for each request.
 * Configurable response header values at server and server-location levels.
-* Blocked locations and HTTP redirect locations.
+* Blocked and redirect locations.
-* Static file and directory servers using standard go `http.FileServer`.
+* Static file and directory serving using standard go `http.FileServer`.
 * Pre-compressed file serving using `github.com/lpar/gzipped/v2`
   * Supports brotli and gzip files based on `Accept-Encoding` request header
-* Supports FastCGI with unix sockets using `github.com/yookoala/gofast`
+* FastCGI with unix sockets using `github.com/yookoala/gofast`
-* Drops privileges at startup and uses `pledge()`.
+* Drops privileges at startup and uses `pledge`.
 Roughly the following happens at startup:
   1. go-httpd daemon is started as root
   2. Read configuration file and TLS certificates as root
   3. Create and bind server sockets (`net.Listener`) as root, allowing use of privileged ports 80 and 443.